docQodly/docs/docs/studio/design-webforms/components/textinput.md

-You can check the  <a href="https://date-fns.org/v2.30.0/docs/format">date-fns library</a> for a comprehensive range of format options and usage examples.

 - **Read-Only Option**: Toggle the readOnly property to prevent users from editing the input content.
 This is useful when displaying pre-filled or calculated data that should not be modified. <img alt="explorer" src={require('./img/textInput_readonly.png').default} style={{borderRadius: '6px', width: '15%'}} />